Exceptional-Khoi/tp/docs/UserGuide.md

 while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, FitChaser can help you track workouts, monitor weight progress, and achieve your fitness goals faster than traditional GUI apps.

+### Interface Display (Console Width)

+FitChaser’s chat-style interface is optimized for clear and readable text bubbles within the console window.
+The system assumes a console width of approximately 150 characters, meaning each line of text can display up to 150 visible characters before wrapping automatically.

+- This width defines how much text can appear in one line within chat bubbles.
+- Messages longer than this limit are automatically wrapped to the next line.
+- If your terminal window is narrower than 150 characters, the chat bubbles may wrap early or appear slightly misaligned.
+- You can resize your terminal window to ensure proper alignment.

+> **Notes:**
+> The “150” refers to **the number of text characters**, not pixels.
+> Each printed character (including spaces and punctuation) counts toward this width limit.

 ## Quick Start

 1. Ensure that you have Java 17 or above installed.